PedroRamos360/NextLevelWeek4/README.md

 should complete, it can be an body exercise or an eye exercise.
 If you manage to complete it you get an certain amount of experience that you can accumulate to level up.

+Additional features (compared to normal project from Rocketseat):
+- Users can use their github account name to personalize the image and name that's shwon in the application;
+- This version is more loyal to the original pomodoro clock, it has a cicle of 25 minutes of work with 5 minutes of rest instead of just a challenge like in the original project;
+- Fixed a bug in the bar that would turn it all green the first time the app was open.

 Acess link: https://moveit-pedroramos360.vercel.app/

 ![2021-03-02](https://user-images.githubusercontent.com/53490820/109724278-1f8f7580-7b8e-11eb-8198-bb85d6421ddd.png)